-Visitors to the great German city of Stuttgart are spoilt when it comes to car museum choices.
+Visitors to the city of Stuttgart, Germany are spoilt when it comes to car museum choices.
 Stuttgart is home to two of the biggest sports and luxury carmakers in the world and both have compelling museums.
-Mercedes and Porsche are the two rival car brands and both have brilliant museum experiences for petrol heads in visiting Stuttgart.
+Mercedes and Porsche are the two rival car brands and both have brilliant museum experiences for petrol heads visiting Stuttgart.

 The Mercedes Museum is a rather new location for tourists and locals to view.
 The Porsche Museum, on the other hand, has been open since 1976, showcasing just how prestigious and revered the German carmaker has been since its inception.

 In 2009, after over 30 years of the original Porsche Museum being open, the company unveiled a completely upgraded and expanded gallery with new exhibits and displays for visitors to explore.

 The Porsche Museum has about 80 cars on display at any one time.
 Of course, exhibits are rotated bringing what has been called a “living museum” to life.
 There are around 3,000 images, drawings, and other documents for guests to view.
 The museum has permanent sound and video installations adding to the great exhibits for visitors to explore on a visit.